-This site is officially marked -- though not as the place where Obadiah Dogberry (pseudonym of freethinker Abner Cole) produced his freethought newspaper.
-Instead it is marked as the place where self-styled prophet Joseph Smith had the first edition of the Book of Mormon printed.
+This site is officially marked—though not as the place where Obadiah Dogberry (pseudonym of freethinker Abner Cole) produced his freethought newspaper.
+Instead it is marked as the place where Mormon "prophet" Joseph Smith had the first edition of the Book of Mormon printed.
 An impressive small museum on the site is operated by the Church of Jesus Christ of Latter-day Saints (the Mormon church based in Salt Lake City, Utah).

 From 1829 to 1831, Obadiah Dogberry edited a regional freethought paper, The Reflector.
 An 1878 history of Wayne County, in which Palmyra is located, recalled the Reflector as "devoted to science, amusement, and ironical castigation."
 To produce his paper, Dogberry rented the shop of local printer Egbert B. Grandin on evenings and weekends.
 At this time Grandin had also been hired by Joseph Smith to print the first edition of the scripture the world would come to know as the Book of Mormon.

 It was an enormous project for a small printer.
 The book would contain thirty-seven "forms," each one a large sheet that could be cut and folded to become one signature in the finished book.
 Typesetting and printing began in September 1829 and continued through mid-March 1830.
 During this period, each time Dogberry was alone in Grandin’s print shop, there would be more Book of Mormon pages to read.